 With wide experience in senior roles within the agriculture sector, Bob’s areas of expertise are extensive.
-He is well versed in agri-business strategy development and implementation internationally both in in start-ups and in a world leading agribusiness.
+He is well versed in agri-business strategy development and implementation internationally both in start-ups and in a world leading agribusiness.

 His current position, as Regulatory and Stewardship Lead of Syngenta Australasia, sees him lead a team to develop and implement regulatory strategies and sustainability initiatives, and to strengthen links to government and industry.